Do You Have to Pay Pet Rent for an ESA: What Tenants Must Know

 Emotional support animals are not classified as pets under federal housing law.
 Instead, they're considered assistance animals that provide disability-related support.
 This classification is crucial because it changes how landlords must treat them under the Fair Housing Act.

-HUD Guidance on Pet Fees for ESAs
+What HUD Says About Pet Fees for ESAs

-• No pet deposits can be required for assistance animals
+• Require pet deposits for assistance animals

 What Landlords Can and Cannot Charge for ESAs